SenQiao/LeafForATrip/README.md

 **Goal of the Application**
 - Pick out the best trail to see autumn leaves

+**Design Process**
+The Idea was to start with a basic MVC model.
+I first designed the data model and the classes, then design the APIs needed, and then finally design with my wife the UI.
+Most of the time was allocated with planning and testing.
+The plan was to have maybe 15% of the time as coding.

 **What will I need?**

-1. Storage Model
+1. Storage Model (How do I store the data)
+	- Data Relationship
+		- Site
+		- ~~ ~~Weather~~ ~~
+		- Attraction
+		- Peak
+		- SiteAttraction
+		- SitePeak
+	- CSV files for simple storage (maybe sqlite later)
+	- Image

-2. API Controller
+2. API Controller (How do I communicate with the data)
+	- Get Methods
+	- * *Create Methods* *
+	- * *Update Methods* *
+	- * *Delete Methods* *

-3. UI View
+3. UI View (How do I interact with the data)

-**Design Philosophy**
-The Idea was to start with a basic MVC model, with
+	- Pyqt5
+	- Display site images
+	- On hover display attraction and peak for each site
+	- ~~ ~~Interactive Map~~ ~~

-**Basic Left to Add**
+**Basics Left to Add**

 1. Code Refactoring
 	- Generalize csv reader